GBrachetta/Parfumier/README.md

 The main goals of the project are

-- Keep users informed about perfumes.
+- Inform users about perfumes and perfume types.
-- Offer users a platform in which to share comments and reviews.
+- Provide a platform for users to share comments and reviews.
-- Connect to other perfume lovers.
+- Connect with other perfume lovers.
 - Offer information before choosing a perfume.
 - Share the enthusiasm about the fascinating world of fragrances.